Manor Hall Guide

 Fire exit doors/routes must be kept free from obstruction at all times.
 Do not obstruct corridors and stairs.
 These must be clear so that in the event of a fire rapid exit from buildings is possible.
 This is one reason why bikes are not to be brought into buildings.
 Anything found to be obstructing a fire exit may be removed into storage without notice.
 The covering of fire safety signs is also prohibited.

-First Aid Boxes are located in the Student Support Centre, The Lodge (main building) and in each Senior Resident's room.
+First Aid Boxes are located in the Student Support Centre and The Lodge (main building).

 |Gardens and grounds||